International Epilepsy Day 2023: Know The Possible Causes Of This Neurological Disorder

 Epilepsy: Seizure signs and symptoms are like a temporary confusion, a staring spell, uncontrollable jerking movements of the arms and legs and more.
 Read here to know all about epilepsy.

-Epilepsy is a neurological disorder in which brain activity becomes abnormal
+International Epilepsy Day 2023: Epilepsy is a neurological disorder that affects brain functions

 - According to WHO about 50 million people have epilepsy across the world